matsadler/magnus/README.md

 Ruby versions 3.2, 3.3 and 3.4 are supported.

 Magnus currently has code to support, but is not tested against, Ruby 3.1.
-As thi version of the language is no longer supported by the Ruby developers it is not recommended and future support in Magnus is not guaranteed.
+As this version of the language is no longer supported by the Ruby developers it is not recommended and future support in Magnus is not guaranteed.

 Ruby bindings will be generated at compile time, this may require libclang to be installed.